ThreeMonth03/DSW_Translation_tool/readme.md

 whole node folder, the tool attempts to restore it automatically from the tree manifest and the backup store before continuing.

-If you use `make sync-watch`, it keeps refreshing both the final PO and the diff file on each sync pass while you work.
+If you use `make sync-watch`, it keeps refreshing the final PO, diff file, and outline file on each sync pass while you work.
 When a file is corrupt, watch mode reports the error, restores the last valid file when possible, and keeps running for the next pass.

 #### 5. Edit Only `translation.md`